Scripted process to replace expired or self-signed VMware NSX Manager Certificates with VMCA-Signed Certificates

 Cause

-Expired or Self-Signed certificates on the NSX Manager nodes lead to alarms and may impact workflow, such as those with the VCF SDDC Manager.
+Expired or Self-Signed certificates on the NSX Manager nodes trigger alarms and may impact workflow, such as those with the VCF SDDC Manager.

 Resolution

-NOTE: The script needs to be run on the vCenter Sever (Compute Manager) registered to the VMware NSX Managers, confirm under: System > Fabric > Compute Managers.
+• The script must be run on the vCenter Server (Compute Manager) registered with the VMware NSX Managers.
+Confirm under: System > Fabric > Compute Managers.

-The script will only replace the Manager Node Certificate and Cluster (VIP) certificate, it is not intended to be used for any other certificates.
+• The script will only replace the Manager Node Certificate and Cluster (VIP) certificate; it is not intended for use with any other certificates.

 Script Usage:

-2. Run the script with the FQDN of the NSX manager node or the VIP, with the appropriate flags, and supply the password for the admin user:
+3. Run the script with the FQDN of each NSX manager node or the VIP, with the appropriate flags, and supply the password for the admin user.

-The script needs to be re-run for each VMware NSX Manager and VIP that we need to replace the certificates on.
+• The script must be executed for each VMware NSX Manager and the corresponding VIP FQDN that requires the certificate replacement.

-If there are three VMware NSX Manager nodes VIP configured, the script needs to be run four times:
+For example: If there are three VMware NSX Manager nodes and a VIP configured, the script needs to be run four times:

 python nsxtVmcaCert.py -f <nsx-manager-node1-fqdn> -m